 The variant of the G.Skill Trident Z Neo that we have picked is a kit of 2x8GB with a clock speed of 3600MHz and a CL16-19-19-39 latency with 1.35V of input voltage.

 Let’s start off with the memory capacity, which is 16GB in total.
 Since we are building a gaming PC that can run AAA titles at 1080p without any hiccups, then 16GB of DDR4 RAM is a must-have to make that possible.
 Anything below that will create performance hurdles, and anything above will drive up the price.
-So, overall, 16GB RAM is just right for your $1000 budget.
+So, overall, 16GB RAM is just right for your best gaming PC under $1000.

 About the clock speed, you should consider it as the higher, the better, and for DDR4 memory, a 3600MHz is a really good deal.
 Especially when you factor in the fact that most 3600MHz DDR4 RAMs cost more than the Trident Z Neo.